Explore the Speakers

 Safeguarding 2026: The New Statutory Landscape (SLT Briefing)

-With the release of the updated KCSIE 2026 and the Working Together to Safeguard Children (March 2026) guidance, school leadership teams must navigate the most significant structural shifts in safeguarding in recent years.
-We will move beyond the "what" to the "how," discussing the shifts in professional curiosity and risk recording.
-This 45-minute session provides a concise roadmap of the new legal duties and the fundamental cultural "pivot" required for September 2026.
+With the release of the updated KCSIE 2026 and the Working Together to Safeguard Children (March 2026) guidance, school leadership teams must navigate the most significant structural shifts in Safeguarding in recent years.
+We will move beyond the 'what' to the 'how', discussing the shifts in professional curiosity and risk recording.
+This session provides a concise roadmap of the new legal duties and the fundamental cultural pivot required for September 2026.

 EYFS; Non-teaching / Support staff